lafefspietz/nist_MM4250_calibration_data_2025/README.md

 This data set represents a series of measurements carried out on the Menlo Micro MM4250 single pole six throw MEMS-based switches with built in calibration standards(short, open, load) on the printed circuit board.
 This data set is the product of measurements carried out at [NIST](https://www.nist.gov/) [Boulder](https://www.boulder.doc.gov/) in the [Flux Quantum Electronics(FQE)](https://www.nist.gov/programs-projects/flux-quantum-electronics) project of the [Superconductive Electronics](https://www.nist.gov/ctl/rf-technology-division/superconductive-electronics-group) group in the [Radio Frequency Technology](https://www.nist.gov/ctl/rf-technology-division) division of the [Communications Technology Laboratory](https://www.nist.gov/ctl).
 Data were taken primarily by Lafe Spietz in a cryostat which was built in-house at NIST which has a base temperature of just under 3 [kelvin](https://www.bipm.org/en/si-base-units/kelvin) and a [dilution refrigerator](https://en.wikipedia.org/wiki/Dilution_refrigerator) with a base temperature of 25 mK.
 Data were taken from early June through early August of 2025, in [building 1 of NIST, Boulder](https://www.openstreetmap.org/#map=18/39.995189/-105.261952).

+This data set is to be released along with a paper in peparation which will have the details of calibration and uncertainty analysis.

 # Data Narrative